-Distributed Virtual Environments (DVE) are systems where many users connected from different computers share the same 3D virtual scene in the Internet [16][4].
+Distributed Virtual Environments (DVE) are systems where many users connected from different computers share the same 3D virtual scene [16][4].
 Nowadays they are used in a wide variety of applications [16], such as collaborative design [15], civil and military [18] distributed training simulations, distributed and interactive e-learning [13] and multiplayer games [9, 1].

-In these systems, each client of the simulation is represented by an entity, usually humanoid, called avatar.
+In these systems, each client is represented by an entity (usually a humanoid) called avatar.
 The avatar state is controlled by the user's input.
 Since these systems support visual interactions between multiple users in the shared 3D virtual environment, every change in the simulation has to be propagated to the rest of participants.
-Thus, as the number of participants in the DVE grows [4] the scalability of the system becomes in a key issue in order to offer a consistent view of the scene without compromising the interactive performance of the clients.
+Thus, the scalability of the system becomes a key issue as the number of participants in the DVE grows [4].
+A good scalability must lead the DVE system to offer a consistent view of the scene without compromising the interactive performance of the clients.